Skip to content

 startup.user=garygeeke

-By default, this user id is set to the user id system.
+By default, this user id is set to system.

-When the platform shuts down, if any of the servers that were in the startup list are still running, they will be shut down before the server completes.
+When the platform shuts down, if any of the servers that were in the startup list are still running, they will be shutdown before the platform exits.

 Transport Layer Security (TLS)